MZelenovic/AutoPlan/README.md

 Here are the steps to follow:

-1. Export the Capi table as an Excel file.
-2. Load the Excel file into the software in Capi_inicijal file.
+1. Load the Capi file into the software in Capi_inicijal file.
-3. Run the software.
+2. Run the software.
-4. The software will generate the autoplan and save it as a separate Excel file as auto_plan.
+3. The software will generate the autoplan and save it as a separate Excel file as auto_plan.

 That's it!
 Your autoplan is now ready for use.